CEME 3004 - Hydrology for Engineers

 In order to pass this course, students must obtain at least 50% for the design project component.
 Where this hurdle is not met students will receive a course result of the lesser of their calculated grade and the nominal grade of 45, Fail.
 An additional assessment exam will be available to eligible students.
 Students should refer to the Modified arrangements for coursework assessment policy for eligibility criteria.

-Assessment DetailDetails about the assessment tasks, including due dates and assessment criteria will be made available on the MyUni site for the course.
+Further details about the assessment tasks, including due dates and specific assessment criteria will be made available on the MyUni site for the course.

 SubmissionThe submisson time for all assessment tasks will be provided on myUni